mtsukuda/ionicseed/README.md

 ## Acks

-* This started out as a fork of [Angular 2 Seed](https://github.com/lathonez/clicker) and would not be possible without it
+* This started out as a fork of [lathonez/clicker](https://github.com/lathonez/clicker) and would not be possible without it
 * [Everyone else](https://github.com/mtsukuda/ionicseed/graphs/contributors) for the advice, help, PRs etc

 ## Changelog